DefragLabs/frontend-coding-task/README.md

 Note: Make sure you have yarn installed.

-1. yarn install
+1. npm install OR yarn install
-2. yarn start
+2. npm start OR yarn start
 3. The app will be runing at http://localhost:3000

 **Task**